Workers are machines that can execute tasks that don't need to be run on the Octopus server or individual deployment targets.

 Workers have machine policies, are health checked, and run Calamari, just like deployment targets.

 Registering an External Worker

-Once the Tentacle or SSH machine has been configured, workers can be added using the UI, the Octopus Deploy REST API, the Octopus.Clients library or with the tentacle executable.
+Once the Tentacle or SSH machine has been configured, workers can be added using the Web Portal, the Octopus Deploy REST API, the Octopus.Clients library or with the tentacle executable.
 Only a user with the

 ConfigureServer permission can add or edit workers.

 Registering Workers in the Web Portal

 - Navigate to Infrastructure ➜ Workers and click ADD WORKER.